codemayker/yt-caption-copier/README.md

 ## How to Use

-**Step 1 — Press P**
+**Step 1 — Press X**
-Press `P` on your keyboard while watching a YouTube video.
+Press `X` on your keyboard while watching a YouTube video.
 The video pauses and all playback controls are locked.
-A tooltip appears inside the video with instructions.
+A tooltip appears inside the video area with instructions.

 **Step 2 — Select text**
 Click and hold the left mouse button, then drag over any caption or on-screen text.
 The selected area highlights in yellow.